W34K3D/W34K3D/Python Documentation.md

 ```

 **while True** means the while loop's condition is always true, causing it to run
 indefinitely.
-It will only stop when the condition for the break statement is met.
+&nbsp; It will only stop when the condition for the break statement is met.

 The **continue** statement allows you to skip the curent iteration of a loop when
 a certain condition is true.